 Do You Like to Make These?

-Meanwhile, I found that you can buy a bunch of plain, blank plastic closet clothes rack dividers online for just 2 cents a piece, so that will have to do.
-(Note that you can easily spend $1-2 a piece in a store.
-Yes, those are not even hand embellished!)
+Considering all options, I think we should be using this: I found that you can buy a bunch of plain, blank plastic closet clothes rack dividers online for just 2 cents a piece.
+(Note: buy these here online, as you can easily spend $1-2 a piece in a store.
+Yes, those in the store that I saw were not hand embellished or anything.
+Just plain!)

-If you think that’s too many dividers, think again.
+If you think that 50 or 100 are too many dividers, think again.
 First, do them for all members of the family, say 7 each.
 Then, give them away in sets of 5-7 to friends for any of the upcoming holidays (Christmas), a baby shower or visit?
-Wouldn’t they make a very sweet gift?
+Wouldn’t these handcrafted Clothes Racks Dividers make a very sweet gift ?

 What are you going to write on yours?